surajkunthu/CS50x/Week 1 C/Week 1 C.md

 ## Types

 In C, data types are:
-- boo
+- bool - boolean (True/False)
-- char
+- char - single character
-- double
+- double - float with more digits
-- float
+- float - decimal value
-- int
+- int - integer
-- long
+- long - integer with more bits
-- string
+- string - string of characters
 - ...

 CS50 functions